This report seeks to offer an assessment of North Korean small arms proliferation and identification, with a focus on Africa.

 Certainly, clients in Africa seem happy to accept lower quality for a far lower price.
 North Korea’s niche also exists in supplying other pariah states unable to buy elsewhere.
 This list includes Syria, Iran, Cuba, and the DRC.
 This niche may not exist in the future, however.
 North Korea has some native capability to develop and upgrade new weapons, but is still heavily reliant on Soviet and Chinese technology, and is falling far behind the defence technology of most other countries.
 The older that this equipment becomes, the more it will become increasingly obsolete and replaced, even by countries in Africa with a small military budget.

-Assessment: North Korean military exports or services have a niche, and specialise in Cold War era Russian and Warsaw Pact equipment.
+North Korean military exports or services have a niche and specialise in Cold War-era Russian and Warsaw Pact equipment.
 Russian or Warsaw pact vehicles and equipment across Africa may be serviced or repaired using North Korean expertise and spare parts.
 This niche may be closing with time, as North Korea falls further behind technologically, and the equipment it specialises in servicing is replaced.

 Identification of North Korean small arms and munitions can be difficult – not a huge amount of information exists as you would expect from nations and clients that wish to be secretive about their dealings.
 Some munitions that have been found, are even unmarked, such as a shipment found off the coast of Egypt of some 24,384 disassembled PG-7 HEAT rockets for the RPG-7, along with materials for a further 4616 rockets.
 The munitions were hidden on the Jie Shun, sailing under a Cambodian flag, underneath 23 tonnes of iron ore.
 The PG-7s were listed as assembly parts for a water pump.
 They had no markings to indicate that they were from North Korea: see figure 1.

-The Type 68 also has another unusual feature: a rib or indent in the trigger guard, seen more clearly in figure 4, but also figure 2.
+Type 68 also has another unusual feature: a rib or indent in the trigger guard, seen more clearly in figure 4, but also in figure 2.

-Assessment: North Korean arms or munitions can be unmarked (a sign in and of itself), but often have some identifying features.
-North Korean arms and munitions exported are often not new, and are mostly based on Soviet era designs.
+North Korean arms or munitions can be unmarked (a sign in and of itself), but often have some identifying features.
+North Korean arms and munitions exported are often not new and are mostly based on Soviet-era designs.